Skip to main content

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions involving staying healthy and living healthier lifestyles.

-For our guide to the best online ketamine therapy providers, we spent over 100 cumulative hours researching ketamine therapy and learning about the available treatment providers.
+For our guide to the best online ketamine therapy, we spent over 100 cumulative hours researching ketamine therapy and the marketplace of platforms.
 Our deep dive into the science behind ketamine therapy included investigating its history, benefits, safety, side effects, legal status, and more.
 Our team also gained hands-on experience with each of the platforms in this guide to accurately detail the patient experience.

 Additionally, like all health-related content on this website, this review was thoroughly vetted by one or more members of our Medical Review Board for accuracy.
 As research on ketamine therapy evolves, we’ll update this guide accordingly.